contactandyc/another-c-library/10_binary_search_trees.md

 ../../../src/stla_pool.c:121: 1040
 ```

 Notice that just before the program ended, that it printed 17 lines where allocations happened.
-These are allocations which were not properly freed.
+These are allocations that were not properly freed.
 Let's check out the lines around 14 of binary_search_tree.c.

 ```c
 node_t *node_init(char key) {